isc-projects/kea/doc/sphinx/arm/hooks.rst

     }]

 The Limits hook uses user-context in classes and subnets to set parameters.
-Example:
+For example:

 .. code-block:: json